hmgene/hmgene/README.md

-- 👋 Hi, I’m Hyunmin Kim,a bioinformaticist.
+- 👋 I am a bioinformatician studying the evolution of information based on biological data.
 - 👀 I passionately delve into the realm of biological computation, which is about computation, regulation, expression of biomolecules in a cell.
 - 🌱 I believe bio=information.
 Therefore, it is programmed in DNA code, and run via internal/external invluences.
 - 💞️ keywords: core-regulatory circuitry (CRC), gene regulatory network(GRN), alternative splicing (AS), polyadenylation (APA), single-cell lung repairment